Czech Republic in the Eurovision Song Contest: Before participation

 During the time of Czechoslovakia, Czechoslovak Television (ČST) is known to have broadcast a number of editions of the contest in Czechoslovakia during the 1960s to the early 1990s.
-Karel Gott, one of the most popular Czechoslovakian artists, represented Austria in the 1968 contest, held in London, United Kingdom.
+Karel Gott, one of the most popular Czechoslovak artists, represented Austria in the 1968 contest, held in London, United Kingdom.
 Furthermore, the Prague Theatre of Illuminated Drawings from the Czech capital performed as interval act in the 1984 contest, held in Luxembourg City, Luxembourg.
 Czechoslovakia was a member of EBU for a short time from 1991 until its dissolution in 1992.

 After the dissolution of Czechoslovakia, the Czech Republic's partner Slovakia immediately attempted to enter the contest in 1993, entering the contest three times between 1994 and 1998, before withdrawing.

-Czech broadcaster Czech Television (ČT) had originally planned to send an entry to the 2005 contest, held in Kyiv, Ukraine.
-However, this did not materialise for various reasons. ČT again looked at sending an entry to the 2006 contest in Athens, Greece, but failed to do so after having doubts that the country would qualify for the final.
+Czech broadcaster Czech Television (ČT) had also considered to enter the contest in 1993, however the planned entry failed to materialize. ČT later considered to send an entry to the 2005 contest, held in Kyiv, Ukraine.
+However, this once again did not materialise for various reasons. ČT again looked at sending an entry to the 2006 contest in Athens, Greece, but failed to do so after having doubts that the country would qualify for the final.